jhausserlab/HiFiAlignmentTool/README.md

 - an EMPTY folder called **aligned** (where registered images will be saved).
 - **channel_name.csv** with the experimental layout of the images (a matrix with files x channels and in the cross section the respective marker).
 - **image_registration** folder with the python scripts.
-- **main.py** the main script to run all the code
+- **main.py** the main script to run all the code.
-- **installLib.py** the script to install all librairies required for the code
+- **installLib.py** the script to install all librairies required for the code if you have root access.
+- **installLibUser.py** the script to install all librairies required for the code if you are working on a server or you do not have root access.

 **Please** respect the CSV file structure with: the name of the CSV called channel_name.csv, the filenames as the rows and the channels as the columns.
 The structure given in the mock dataset is the correct one.
-**Please be sure that the order of the channels in the CSV file is the same as in the image** (e.g. in CZI channel1 is GFP, channel2 DAPI and channel3 Cy5 -> so in CSV file you have the first column as GFP, second column as DAPI and third column as Cy5).
+**Please be sure that the order of the channels in the CSV file is the same as in the image** (e.g. in CZI channel1 is Cy3, channel2 Cy5 and channel3 Cy7 -> so in CSV file you have the first column as Cy3, second column as Cy5 and third column as Cy7).
 In the case you have a czi file for the background subtraction, it should **not** be included in the CSV file.

 **WARNING:** Do not put the special character **|** in any of the names in the CSV files (whether marker names, filenames or channel names).
-This **will** cause errors in the processing of the images
+This **will** cause errors in the processing of the images if you want the fullname in the metadata.

 Here is how your folder should look like where you run the code:
 <p align="center">
   <img src="structure.png"  width="500" height="300">
 </p>

-If you have downloaded the folder from Github, you should have the same structure as the image above (with the addition of a couple of files that should be removed).
+If you have downloaded the folder from Github, you should have the same structure as the image above (with the addition of a couple of files that can be removed).

 **You can remove the following files as they are not needed for the code**: